-[Orix Buffaloes] Kaisei Kaisei Tomatsu signs for 6.5 million yen, an increase of 500,000 yen.
-"I want to play as a starter."
-He returns from training in Puerto Rico.
+[Orix Buffaloes] Kaisei Tomatsu signs a contract for 6.5 million yen, a 500,000 yen increase: "I want to work as a starting pitcher" - Returns to Japan after training in Puerto Rico

 Sports Hochi

-Orix Buffaloes 's Kaisei Tomatsu attends a press conference (photographer: Nanbu Shunta)
+Orix Buffaloes Buffaloes' Kaisei Tomatsu attends a press conference (Photo by Shunta Nanbu)

-On the 23rd, Orix Buffaloes Kaisei Tomatsu pitcher Yoshiyuki Higashimatsu attended contract renewal negotiations at the team's facility in Maishima, Osaka, and signed a contract for an annual salary of 6.5 million yen, an increase of 500,000 yen (estimated amount).
-Looking back on the exchange at the meeting, he said, "I want next year to be a year of great progress for me, so I told him I would do my best as a valuable member of the team."
+Orix Buffaloes pitcher Kaisei Tomatsu attended contract renewal negotiations at the team's facilities in Maishima, Osaka on the 23rd and signed a contract for 6.5 million yen, a 500,000 yen increase (estimated amount).
+"I told them that I want next year to be a breakthrough year for me, and that I will do my best as a valuable asset to the team," he said, reflecting on the exchange during the meeting.

-He joined the team as the third pick in the 2011 draft from Kyoei (Aichi), and in his second year as a professional this season, he made his first appearance on the opening day first team as a relief pitcher.
-He made his professional debut on July 19th against Lotte (ZOZO Marine), and on the 27th against Softbank Hawks (Mizuho PayPay Dome), he made his professional debut as a starter, giving up three runs (two earned) in 3 1/3 innings, showing some solid performance.
+He joined the team in 2023 as the third overall pick in the draft from Kyoei High School (Aichi Prefecture), and in his second professional season this year, he made the opening day roster for the first time as a relief pitcher.
+He made his professional debut on July 19 against Lotte (ZOZO Marine Stadium), and then on July 27 against Softbank Hawks (Mizuho PayPay Dome), he made his first professional start, pitching 3 1/3 innings and giving up 3 runs (2 earned), showing a solid performance.

 After the season ended, he participated in the Puerto Rico Winter League (WL), where he undertook training for over a month.
 In addition to his signature fastball exceeding 150 km/h, he also seemed to have gained some confidence in the accuracy of breaking ball, such as change-up "I had the opportunity to talk with players pitching in the majors, so it was a great experience for me to be able to baseball at such a high level," he said, looking ahead.

 Next season will be his third year as a professional.
-"I want to do well as a starter.
-First of all, I want pitch in the fifth inning, so that I can create a good game and bring momentum to the team," he said enthusiastically.
+"I want to do my best as a starter.
+First of all, I want to be able to pitch well for five innings, to set the tone for the game and give the team momentum," he said enthusiastically.

 Article provided by:Sports Hochi (opens in a new window)